dashkite/rio/README.md

-# Play
+# Carbon

-Play is a lightweight library for building Web Components.
+Carbon is a lightweight library for building Web Components.

 To create a component, you just call `gadget`: